 A State of Minnesota DEED website also guides businesses and workers during this difficult time, as additional resources and legislation are being rolled out, including those affecting the State's Unemployment Insurance (UI) Program.
-Where applicable, Sick and Safe Time helps workers stay afloat financially until they begin receiving unemployment insurance benefit checks.

 Guidance:

 An employee's accrued sick and safe time hours are legally protected for their use due to Coronavirus symptoms, testing or infection.
 Protection extends to the employee and the employee's care of a covered family member.
 Ordinance protection includes, but is not limited to: